Frequently Asked Questions

 Level: Intermediate; Interested: DBAs; Category: General

 Galera Cluster is a write-set replication service provider in the form of the dlopenable library.
-It provides synchronous replication and supports multi-master replication.
-Galera Cluster is capable of unconstrained parallel applying (i.e., “parallel replication”), multicast replication and automatic node provisioning.
+It provides synchronous replication and supports multi-primary replication.
+Galera Cluster is capable of unconstrained parallel applying (that is, “parallel replication”), multicast replication and automatic node provisioning.

 The primary focus of Galera Cluster is data consistency.
 Transactions are either applied to every node or not at all.
 Galera Cluster is not a cluster manager, a load balancer, or a cluster monitor.
 What it does is keep databases synchronized, provided they were properly configured and synchronized in the beginning.